LLM Visibility

 • Cluster health: Performance of topic ecosystems rather than individual URLs.

-1. Research and clustering
+1. Research and topic clustering

 2. Content intelligence